 The Entourage Effect

-CBD hemp oil will offer plenty of health benefits when the whole cannabidiol plant is used, including seeds and stalks.
-It will include many additional benefits coming from the terpenes and flavonoids.
+CBD hemp oil offers plenty of health benefits when the whole cannabis plant, including seeds and stalks, is used.
+Many additional benefits come from terpenes and flavonoids.

-Today, CBD pet products can be found in the form of treats, tinctures, capsules, transdermal patches, shampoos, and numerous edibles for pets that offer hemp oil supplements, including CBD, CBN, CBG, and CBDA.
+Today, CBD pet products can be found in the form of treats, tinctures, capsules, transdermal patches, shampoos, and edibles that offer hemp oil supplements, including CBD, CBN, CBG, and CBDA for pets.

 Positive Dog Training

-If these are some reasons as to why you're considering giving your puppy cannabidiol, we always recommend reaching out to your veterinarian first and your positive dog trainer.
+If these are some reasons why you're considering giving your puppy cannabidiol, we always recommend reaching out to your veterinarian first and your positive dog trainer second.

-If positive dog training does not improve behavioral issues, it may be beneficial to turn to pet CBD if you believe it is anxiety or fear-related.
-You should also rule out any health conditions first with your vet which may be linked to behavioral issues.
+If positive dog training does not improve behavioral issues, it may be beneficial to turn to pet CBD when you believe it is anxiety or fear-related.
+You should also rule out any health conditions linked to behavioral issues with your vet.

 How to Prevent Separation Anxiety in Adolescent Dogs?

-When dealing with separation anxiety in dogs, don't despair.
+Don't despair when you’re dealing with separation anxiety in dogs.
 Although heartbreaking and challenging, understanding how to overcome it will help your dog feel calmer when you leave him home alone.